jorgefandinno/eclingo-benchmark-docker/eclingo-docker/README.md

 This uses the benchmarking tool to run the benchmark problems.
 The configuration for the benchmarking operation such as timeout duration and memory can be set up in [run-benchmark.xml](eclingo-benchmark/run-benchmark.xml).
-The environment variables such as "benchmark" and "max-instances" can be updated at runtime using -e flag as explained under running docker container.
+The environment variables such as "benchmark" and "max-instances" can be updated at runtime using -e flag as explained under the "Running docker container" section above.
 Please see [updating existing configuration](#how-to-add-new-solver-or-update-existing-configuration) for updating more configurations.